See who you shared a post with

 - Shared publicly: Anyone can view the post.

-- Shared privately: The post was shared with specific people or circles.
+- Shared privately: The post was shared with specific people.
 You may not be able to see all of the people who got the post.

 - Shared only with you: The post was only shared with you.
 No one else got it.